lta4/lta4.github.io/readme.md

 |Day 6| Present | Incomplete

 ## Project Description
-A personal portfolio website which emulates my progress becoming a Sofware Developer.
+A personal portfolio website which emulates my progress becoming a Software Developer.
 I will be using HTML, CSS, JavaScript, jQuery, and other possible libraries.
 I aim for a responsive, reliable website that offers clean and simple dynamics to make a proper statement.
 With a well thought out Project Worksheet, I will be able to incorporate multiple resources to send a solid message to perspective clients.
 ## Google Sheet
 Here is my [Google Sheet](https://docs.google.com/spreadsheets/d/1nkqxGiQQqLYrhYJf3PPX4E41jCEUxImH-Yxgf1fbWGA/edit?usp=sharing).